How to Downsize When Making a Move

 Having everything you’ll need to complete this monumental task will help move it along more quickly and easily.
 Things like boxes, garbage bags, labels, packing tape, markers, scissors and post-it notes are all things you’re likely to need.
 Have them handy.

 Create goals for when you’d like to have things done.
 For instance, “add your home to the homes for sale listing on this day”, “hold garage sale on this date,” “basement cleaned out by that date.”
 Buy a special calendar just for your downsizing project.
 When a milestone is met, celebrate with a night out.

 Enlist the help of family and friends

 In addition to inviting family members to come over and identify things they would like, ask them to come over for a day or two and help with the actual process of marking items and packing.
 Make it enjoyable by sharing stories and reminiscing about the memories certain items evoke.

 For those items that are making the move with you, make sure they are packed securely and have an identifier on the box or other container as to the package’s contents.
 This will make unpacking at your new place go much smoother.
-If you’re taking a dresser full of clothes will you, leave the clothes in the dresser.
+If you’re taking a dresser full of clothes will you, leave the clothes in the dresser, or a great idea would be to sell or donate old clothes you don’t wear anymore and buy new ones later on, a great idea would be to get a pink thick ribbed knit bandeau top.
 Have your linens perform double duty by using them to wrap fragile items.